Skip to main content

 A(ρ,ξ)y^=y+v,F(ρ,ξ)y=B(ρ,ξ)u,D(ρ,ξ)v=C(ρ,ξ)e,A(\rho, \xi) \hat{y} = y + v, \\[4pt] F(\rho, \xi) y = B(\rho, \xi) u, \\[4pt] D(\rho, \xi) v = C(\rho, \xi) e,

-with AA, BB, CC, DD, and FF polynomials similar to AA and BB from LPVcore.lpvio.
-All polynomials except BB are monic. ee is a white noise signal with a given variance.
+with ξ\xi being either differentiation ddt\frac{d}{dt} in CT or backward time-shift \q1\q^{-1} in DT, while AA, BB, CC, DD, and FF are polynomials similar to AA and BB from LPVcore.lpvio.
+All polynomials except BB are required to be monic. ee is a white noise signal with a variance either specified by the user or estiamted from data.
 Based on the general model structure, ARX, ARMAX, OE, and BJ model structures can be constructed by setting certain polynomials to identity.
-For example, the following code snippet shows the construction of a DT LPV-OE model structure with a noise variance of 0.1 and a sampling time of 1 second:

-B = {1 - rho, rho^2};
+B = {1 - rho, rho^2}; % Creation of the coefficients of a 2nd order B-polynomial

-F = {1, rho, rho^2};
+F = {1, rho, rho^2}; % Creation of the coefficients of a 2nd order F-polynomial

 model = LPVcore.lpvidpoly([], B, [], [], F, NoiseVariance, Ts);